 Easter Egg hunt

 Why not set up an indoor Easter Egg hunt (which you can always move outside if the sun comes out!)
-We've designed 2 hunts for our members which would also work really well at home!
-Take a look at them here.

 The holidays are always a great time to get the craft stuff out – be brave and let them loose on the paints, glitter and glue.
 Another fun Eastery activity is to make cress heads.
 Start with an empty eggshell (either by blowing out the inside of the egg and carefully removing the top or by using what’s left from your breakfast!)
-Draw or stick on faces, fill the base with cotton will and spread carefully with cress seeds.
+Draw or stick on faces, fill the base with cotton wool and spread carefully with cress seeds.
 Then watch them grow!
-You’ll be eating egg and cress sandwiches in 5-7 days.
+You’ll be eating egg and cress sandwiches in 5–7 days.